-People outside of your company usually want to know your business acts at arm’s length for a few reasons.
-It tells others you entered into an agreement without being forced into the deal.
-An arm’s length transaction is done when you act in your own self-interest, were not under duress, and have the best interests of the company in mind.
-Letting others know you operate under this concept shows your business is not colluding with any other person or business.
-External parties including creditors, tax authorities, and auditors are highly interested in making sure arm’s lengths dealings occur.
-Banks must make sure you are operating your company in their best interest; taxing authorities track arm’s length transactions to make sure the appropriate amount of tax is applied to goods that have been transferred or sold; and auditors assess your company to make sure the financial information you present is valid and the internal controls you have in place are working.
+People outside of your company usually want to know your business acts at arm’s length for major transactions for a few reasons.
+It shows you enter into agreements without being forced into the deal.
+You’re acting in your own self-interest without being under duress, and you have the best interests of the company in mind.
+Letting others know you operate under this concept shows your business isn’t colluding with any other person or business.
+External parties, including creditors, tax authorities, and auditors, want to know you’re operating at arm’s length.
+Banks need to make sure you’re operating your company in their best interests, taxing authorities track arm’s length transactions to make sure transferred or sold goods get taxed at the appropriate value, and auditors assess your company to make sure your financial information is valid and the internal controls you have in place are working.
 This includes correctly accounting for dollar amounts of transactions.

 Using the arm’s length principle when making major transactions for your business takes the doubt out of the deal.
 It shows you run your business based on fair business practices.
 Keep your books accurate and up-to-date automatically.
 Change the way you manage your finances now.